 Price: from £10 (follow links for individual magazines above)

 I have this little globe in my living room.
 You can write or draw whatever you fancy on it, making it a fun and stylish gift.
-I have the one on the left from Anthropology, but it appears to be sold out right now.
+I have the one on the right from Anthropologie, but it appears to be sold out right now.
 An alternative is the one on the left.

 Price: £19.50 on Amazon